4 Ways To Address Panic Attacks

 Frequent panic attacks – episodes of severe anxiety that last for 10 minutes or more and occur for no obvious reason – affect many people.
 While drugs are commonly prescribed to curb the attacks, other natural ways of treating the condition may be just as beneficial without concerning side effects or potential for addiction.
 If you or a loved one has panic attacks, try to relax and go with the flow when an attack occurs:

-- Train yourself to stay in the moment – don’t think about what will happen next.
+- Train yourself to stay in the moment – try not to think about what will happen next.
+Being intentional about steady and slow breathing will help in the moment as well.

 - Try cognitive-behavioral therapy (CBT).
 These interactive sessions have been shown to be as effective as some medications in preventing panic attacks.
 Contact a therapist that specializes in CBT for more information.